NiclO1337/pp2-playtime/README.md

 ## Design

 ### Colours
-In this website, the user can select their own colour theme.
-Everyone likes different colours and colours are persieved different on different screens.
-Having the choice to change the colour ensures that user can get maximum enjoyment out of this gaming experience.
+On this website, the user can select the colour theme.
+Everyone likes different colours and colours are perceived differently on different screens.
+Having the choice to change the colour ensures that the user can get maximum enjoyment out of this gaming experience.

 ### Typography

-Chosen fonts for this website are Pixelify Sans for the main heading and Roboto for all other text. <br>
+The chosen fonts for this website are Pixelify Sans for the main heading and Roboto for all other text. <br>
-Goal is to set a playful and silly tone immidiatly, combining the serious title of "Battle Arena" with the playful font achives this well.
-Other text are written as if spoken by the computerbased player, Arnold.
-The font Roboto perfectly encapsulates Arnolds essence and sets the right tone.
+The goal is to set a playful and silly tone immediately, combining the serious title of "Battle Arena" with the playful font to achieve this well.
+Other texts are written as if spoken by the computer-based player, Arnold.
+The font Roboto perfectly encapsulates Arnold's essence and sets the right tone.

 ### Images